mickfenneck/functionalprogr/README.md

 functionalprogr
 ===============

-Some exercise about the Functional Programming Course given at University of Trento
+Some exercise with OCaml about the Functional Programming Course given at University of Trento